Alededorigo/ranger_devicons/README.md

 screenshot), this and other NERDfonts and the install instructions for these fonts can be found in the following repository: https://github.com/ryanoasis/nerd-fonts

-You can use [FontAwesome](https://fontawesome.com/v4.7.0/cheatsheet/), simply install it in your computer.
+Also you can use [FontAwesome](https://fontawesome.com/v4.7.0/cheatsheet/), simply install it in your computer.
 On Ubuntu you can install it with ``` sudo apt install font-font-awesome ``` On Arch you can install it with ``` sudo pacman -S ttf-font-awesome ```